Bacteriocin

 Bacteriocins are proteinaceous or peptidic toxins produced by bacteria to inhibit the growth of similar or closely related bacterial strain(s).
 They are similar to yeast and paramecium killing factors, and are structurally, functionally, and ecologically diverse.
 Applications of bacteriocins are being tested to assess their application as narrow-spectrum antibiotics.

 Bacteriocins were first discovered by André Gratia in 1925.
 He was involved in the process of searching for ways to kill bacteria, which also resulted in the development of antibiotics and the discovery of bacteriophage, all within a span of a few years.
-He called his first discovery a colicine because it killed E. coli.
+He called his first discovery a colicine because it was made by E. coli.

 Classification

 Bacteriocins are categorized in several ways, including producing strain, common resistance mechanisms, and mechanism of killing.
 There are several large categories of bacteriocin which are only phenomenologically related.
 These include the bacteriocins from gram-positive bacteria, the colicins, the microcins, and the bacteriocins from Archaea.
 The bacteriocins from E. coli are called colicins (formerly called 'colicines', meaning 'coli killers').
-They are the longest studied bacteriocins.
+These are the longest studied bacteriocins.
 They are a diverse group of bacteriocins and do not include all the bacteriocins produced by E. coli.
 In fact, one of the oldest known so-called colicins was called colicin V and is now known as microcin V. It is much smaller and produced and secreted in a different manner than the classic colicins.

 This naming system is problematic for a number of reasons.
 First, naming bacteriocins by what they putatively kill would be more accurate if their killing spectrum were contiguous with genus or species designations.
 The bacteriocins frequently possess spectra that exceed the bounds of their named taxa and almost never kill the majority of the taxa for which they are named.
 Further, the original naming is generally derived not from the sensitive strain the bacteriocin kills, but instead the organism that produces the bacteriocin.
 This makes the use of this naming system a problematic basis for theory; thus the alternative classification systems.

 Bacteriocins that contain the modified amino acid lanthionine as part of their structure are called lantibiotics.
 However, efforts to reorganize the nomenclature of the family of ribosomally synthesized and post-translationally modified peptide (RiPP) natural products have led to the differentiation of lantipeptides from bacteriocins based on biosynthetic genes.